elfrances/actFileTool/README.md

     --max-grade <value>
         Limit the maximum grade to the specified value.
 The elevation values are adjusted accordingly.
+    --max-grade-change <value>
+        Limit the maximum change in grade between points to the specified value.
+The elevation values are adjusted accordingly.
     --min-grade <value>
         Limit the minimum grade to the specified value.
 The elevation values are adjusted accordingly.